 This listing will be shared on our Instagram page in a few hours. www.instagram.com/invisedge

-Part of a large consignment of vintage Ellis pottery that will be listed in iNVISeDGE over upcoming weeks/months!
-Many of the pieces that are about to be listed are rare designs / have glazes I’ve never seen before.
+Part of a large consignment of vintage Ellis pottery!
+This is the last piece to be listed from this consignment.
+Virtually all these pieces have now sold and are rare designs / have glazes I’ve never seen before.
 These items belong to a family who were friends with the founders of Ellis Pottery so some were never sold in a retail situation.
-Keep following our NEWLY LISTED Category.

-Additional back-story that came from researching Ellis Pottery further.
+Additional story that came from researching Ellis Pottery further.
 (Please skip to Background Info and Provenance Section if you only have interest in the piece on offer.)

 Despite the fact that Ellis pottery is so highly-regarded (and collectable) there is little information out there about Ellis in books or even online.
 Some facts we do know …

 - Dagmar and Miloslav Kratochvil, were political refugees who fled Czechoslovakia in 1951.